oostern/tle/README.md

 ### Enter TLE url:
 Enter the url of TLE data, e.g. https://www.celestrak.com/NORAD/elements/iridium.txt

-### Enter satellite name (blank for all):
+### Enter satellite name (blank=all):
 Enter a satellite name, e.g. 'IRIDIUM 70'.
 This field is optional; leaving it blank will generate generate tracks for all satellites in separate CSV files.

+This performs a partial match against the downloaded TLE; entering "IRIDIUM 7" will match against "IRIDIUM 7 [-]           "

-### Enter start date (YYYY, MM, DD, HH, MM, SS):
+### Enter start date and time (UTC, blank=system time) (YYYY, MM, DD, HH, MM, SS, MICROS):
 Enter the time of the first sample.
 This field is optional; leaving it blank will use the current system time.

-### Enter sample interval (minutes):
+Microseconds supports up to 6 digits.

+### Enter field to be incremented [hr, min, sec, us]:
+Enter the time field to increment

-Enter the sample interval in minutes, e.g. 1
+### Enter the incrementation value:
+Enter the value by which to increment the previously specified field.
+For example, if you entered 'min' at the previous step, entering 15 will produce time steps of 15 minutes.

+Note that the python datetime object used to represent timestamps does not support leap seconds, so if your specified interval crosses a leap second the physical time between samples is not expected to be correct.

-### Enter total number of samples (max 24H duration):
+### Enter total number of samples:
 Enter the total number of positions to calculate, e.g. 101.
-The 24 hour limit is not enforced, and running longer should work as expected so long as you don't cross a leap day/second; this is not throughly tested and you should verify timestamp transitions in the output.

 ## Outputs